SSDI for Young Adults Under 30: Work Credits and SSI Options

 Frequently Asked Questions

-TL;DR: Young adults need fewer work credits for SSDI.
+Young adults need fewer work credits for SSDI.
 If disabled before 24, you need just 6 credits (1.5 years of work).
 Between 24 and 31, you need credits for half the time since age 21.
+If you lack credits entirely, SSI is available with no work history.

 What are the requirements for work credit requirements for young adults?